isaacbernat/presentations/optimise/final.md

 - it allows line-by-line (cProfile, python's standard granularity is functions)
 - is deterministic (good for tasks that take few seconds)
 - easy to install with pip and easy to use
+- the image shown in next screen is a simplified output

 ---